gravitational/teleport/rfd/0107-desktop-access-performance-research.md

 Clearly it appears that RemoteFX encoding is a sizeable improvement on the RDP default.
 I say "appears" because it's important to keep in mind that Teleport's client is a TDP client, which speaks in PNGs that have been translated from RDP bitmaps.
 In other words, Teleport does not speak RDP directly, there is an extra bitmap-to-PNG translation and network communication step as compared to IronRDP.
-Therefore, to confirm that it really is IronRDP's RemoteFX codec that's making up the majority of the performance improvement, and not the architectural differences, I tried playing the same video in a session using `FreeRDP`, with `FreeRDP` set to have the same RDP settings as does `rdp-rs` (bitmaps with default codec) in Teleport's system.
+Therefore, to confirm that it really is IronRDP's RemoteFX codec that's making up the majority of the performance improvement, and not the extra steps in Teleport's architecture, I tried playing the same video in a session using `FreeRDP`, with `FreeRDP` set to have the same RDP settings as does `rdp-rs` (bitmaps with default codec) in Teleport's system.
 Performance is similar to the naked eye to the unwatchable Teleport example above, suggesting that RemoteFX is indeed the critical variable for the visible improvements:

 https://drive.google.com/file/d/1XHHIdsSRyUw2lrftjOYrVSXTK-8URuf0/view?usp=sharing

 #### Technical Considerations

-##### Option 1
+##### Option 1: IronRDP in WDS

-Recall that Teleport's Windows desktop architecture currently looks like the following, with the `rdp-rs` RDP client and bitmap-to-PNG translation residing on the Teleport Windows Desktop Service.
+Recall that Teleport's Windows desktop architecture currently looks like the following, with the `rdp-rs` RDP client and bitmap-to-PNG translation residing on the Teleport Windows Desktop Service (WDS).

 ```
                         Teleport Desktop Protocol                         RDP